Adam-/runelite-plugins/README.md

 # Tithe Farm Improvements
-Plugin for RuneLite to improve overall experience while doing farming in Tithe farm.
+Plugin for RuneLite to improve overall experience for Tithe farm.

 ## Plants progress
 * Show progress of dry plants